coreyRalli/Light-Meter/README.md

 # Light Meter

-## A simple utility allowing Amber Electirty and LIFX users to be more mindful of their energy usage during peak times and save money.
+## A simple utility allowing Amber Electricity and LIFX users to be more mindful of their energy usage during peak times and save money.

 ### How to use
 ---